vijithassar/memento/README.md

 ### Trigger ###

 **memento.trigger()** integrates a new function with the current memento object such that it will be *called once* at a particular moment in time.
 It takes two arguments: the first is a timestamp, and the second is the function to be fired.
-The triggered function in turn takes three arguments: for the currently bound data, the current timestamp, and the media node.
+The triggered function in turn takes three arguments: the currently bound data, the current timestamp, and the media node.

 ```javascript
 // fire a logging function at 90 seconds